thelightdesigner/ScuffedWalls/Functions.md

 - [`PointDefinition`](#PointDefinition)

 ## CustomData
-generic customdata that can be parsed on most functions "" = put in quotes, ? = optional
+generic customdata that can be parsed as a parameter on most functions "" = put in quotes, ? = optional
 - AnimateDefinitePosition: \[x,y,z,t,"e"?]
 - AnimatePosition: \[x,y,z,t,"e"?]